About Seven of Swords

 Some Symbols Surfacing in the Seven of Swords Tarot Card Meaning:

-Cities and villages represent centers or gatherings of people, thoughts, energy and ideas.
+Cities/Villages: Cities and villages represent centers or gatherings of people, thoughts, energy and ideas.
 They are a symbol of the culmination of a group that meets for a common goal.
 They also symbolize protection, harmony, and team-work.
-When you notice the cities/villages in a reading it indicates a group effort is required, or the querent must tap into some unifiedenergy centers or thought centers to accomplish what he/she must.
-See other villages in the cards here.
+When you notice the cities/villages in a reading it indicates a group effort is required, or the querent must tap into some unified energy centers or thought centers to accomplish what he/she must.

-The flag is an announcement to change - something has shifted and a flag makes the world aware of this shift.
+Flag: The flag is an announcement to change – something has shifted and a flag makes the world aware of this shift.
 It is a bright, bold obvious sign that a new day is dawning.
-This is not about subtle shifts - the flag is about transformation; an event to announce to all who will hear.
-Click here to see other flags raised in the cards.
+This is not about subtle shifts – the flag is about transformation; an event to announce to all who will hear.

 Some Questions the Seven of Swords Tarot Card Meaning Prompts: